top of page

 All SMD electrical components, including the chips, resistors, and capacitors, are pre-soldered.
 The only components that require soldering are the six-digit displays, a dual encoder, and two tactile switches.
 All components are through holes, making assembly a breeze with a soldering iron and large holes.
 The panel is designed to work with an Arduino (not included) and Mobiflight.
 The 16-pin connector at the rear can be wired to the Arduino to provide the interface.
 No additional external resistors or components are necessary.

-The unit can be powered directly from the Arduino using the VCC/5v or an external power supply.
+The unit can be powered directly from the Arduino via VCC/5V or an external power supply.
 If you choose to use an external power supply, ensure the grounds from the power supply and Arduino are connected.
-Moreover, ensure that the polarity is 100% correct, as there are no reverse current diodes.
-Having them would drop the operating voltage of the 7 segments.
-For more information, please refer to the Build guide (to be added ASAP).
-12v DC is required for the backlighting as it has separate inputs for both the +12v and 12v ground.
+Moreover, ensure the polarity is 100% correct, as there are no reverse-current diodes.
+Having them would lower the operating voltage of the 7-segment display.
+For more information, please refer to the Build guide.
+This will show how to connect the radio to an Arduino or BOB.

 The following options are available in more detail: